KalyanPaladugu/SVEC/ReadME.md

 	```
 	- To update the state information in class component use `setState()` method

-+  To update the information inclass class component we have to follow component life cycle methods
++  To update the information in class component we have to follow component life cycle methods
 	- `componentWillReceiveProps()`
 	- `componentWillMount()`
 	+ `componentDidMount()`